andersonbrito/openData/brito_2019_HVsDomains/3_domMatrix/README.md

 python domMatrix.py '/path/to/input/files/'
 ```

 where the input files correspond to those found in the folder `repertoire`, created while running `hmmer2rep.py`.
 Such folder must be placed in the working directory given as input above (`/path/to/input/files/`).
-See `examples` directory for more details about input and output files.
+See the `examples` directory for more details about input and output files.

 ## Authors